Sizing Europe: 2014/2015 National Hunt season: Chasing

 Once again, Sizing Europe began his season in the PWC Champion Chase at Gowran Park in October and started 9/4 second favourite behind the Galway Plate winner Road To Riches, to whom he was conceding four pounds.
 Ridden for the first time by Jonathan Burke, he raced just behind the leaders for most of the way before staying on strongly in the closing stages, overtaking Road To Riches in the final strides and winning by a head.
 After the race, de Bromhead said, "It was just incredible.
 It's like he's taking the Mickey, leaving it until the very end.
 He's still loving it and you can see there he's got the heart of a lion."
 In December Sizing Europe attempted to repeat his 2012 success in the Clonmel Oil Chase.
 After briefly reaching second place he faded in the closing stages and finished sixth of the seven runners behind Champagne Fever.

 Sizing Europe ran in the Queen Mother Champion Chase for the fifth time on 11 March 2015, for which his opponents included Sprinter Sacre and Sire de Grugy.

+Following his retirement, Sizing Europe was taken into the care of the Irish Horse Welfare Trust.